 The process began with research to gain a full understanding of the scenario, followed by analysis to define the problem.
-This would help to form a hypothesis for a solution; that could be designed, prototyped and tested.
+This would then help to form a hypothesis for a solution; that could be designed, prototyped and tested.

 Research methodologies